Faculty of Arts and Social Sciences

 Can I get teaching experience at the OU as a PhD student?

-We currently run a Teaching Scheme that invites PhD students to join an undergraduate module team and take part in discussions around creating and marking exams and essays, while benefitting mentorship from an experienced tutor.
+We currently run a Teaching Scheme that invites PhD students to join an undergraduate module team and take part in discussions around creating and marking exams and essays, while benefitting from the mentorship of an experienced tutor.
 PhD students can also receive training on writing and delivering lectures and have the opportunity to lecture to undergraduate students.
 The OU also collaborates with the Brilliant Club, where PhD students gain experience teaching in secondary schools.

 Back to top